SleepyLili/tlapbot/README.md

 #### Redeems help tab
 The dashboard also has a "Redeems help" tab.
 It shows an explanation of redeem types, and lists all active redeems, along with their price, type and description.

+### Passive mode
+Tlapbot can also be run in passive mode.
+In passive mode, no redeems will be available, and Tlapbot will not send any messages.

+However, it will still give points to viewers, and track username changes.

+The Tlapbot dashboard will display a passive mode disclaimer instead of redeems.

 ### Tlapbot redeems types
-Tlapbot currently supports three different redeem types.
+Tlapbot currently supports four different redeem types.
 Each type of a redeem works slightly differently, and displays differently on the redeems dashboard.

 Redeems can also optionally be sorted into "categories" that can be turned on